-An RPD MUST generate an RF output with power capabilities as defined in Table D-2.
-Channel RF power for an RPD is set relative to the Channel Power Reference Setting (dBmV/6 MHz), which is associated with 0 dBc in the following requirements, and is independent of the number of active channels N' (does not change even if N' is changed).
+An RPD MUST generate an RF output with power capabilities as defined in Table D-5.
+Channel RF power for an RPD is set relative to the Channel Power Reference Setting (dBmV/6 MHz) for DOCSIS systems or dBmV/8 MHz for EuroDOCSIS systems), which is associated with 0 dBc in the following requirements, and is independent of the number of active channels N' (does not change even if N' is changed).
 The Channel Power Reference Setting has to be at least 20 dBmV to guarantee sufficient SNR performance with the expected noise figure of the devices following the RPD.
 Channel Power Reference Setting MAY be adjustable.
-An RPD's power per channel has to be adjustable by at least 2 dB, over a range of 0 dBc to -2 dBc, by remote adjustment, as stated in Table D-2.
+An RPD's power per channel has to be adjustable by at least 2 dB, over a range of 0 dBc to -2 dBc, by remote adjustment, as stated in Table D-5.

-Table D-2 - DRFI Device Output Power
+Table D-5 - DRFI Device Output Power40

-Parameter Value Range of Channel Power Reference Setting MAY be adjustable locally An RPD with adjustable Channel Power Reference Setting MUST meet full fidelity (Table D-1, Table D-3 and Table D-4) whenever Channel Power Reference Setting is at or below: 60 - ceil [3.6log2(N)] dBmV For RPD with Channel Power Reference Setting range which does not reach as low as 60 - ceil [3.6log2(N)] dBmV, The RPD MUST meet full fidelity with Channel Power Reference Setting at the lowest setting for the device.
-Range of commanded power per channel; adjusted on a per channel basis MUST: 0 dBc to -2 dBc relative to Channel Power Reference Setting, via remote adjustment.
-MAY: larger variations than 2 dB below Channel Power Reference Setting, via remote adjustment.
-Commanded power per channel step size =< 0.2 dB Strictly monotonic Power difference between any two adjacent channels in the 54-1002 MHz downstream spectrum (with commanded power difference removed if channel power is independently adjustable) =< 0.5 dB
+Parameter Value Range of Channel Power Reference Setting (Table Note 1) adjustable locally Range of commanded power per channel; adjusted on a per channel basis (Table Note 2) 0 dBc to -2 dBc relative to Channel Power Reference Setting, via remote adjustment. larger variations than 2 dB below Channel Power Reference Setting, via remote adjustment.
+Commanded power per channel step size =< 0.2 dB Strictly monotonic Power difference between any two adjacent channels in the 54-1002 MHz downstream spectrum (with commanded power difference removed if channel power is independently adjustable) =< 0.5 dB Power difference between any two non-adjacent channels in a 48 MHz contiguous bandwidth block (with commanded power difference removed if channel power is independently adjustable) =< 1 dB